philchampagne/tezosbounty.design/index.md

 ### Current submissions:
 * We have received information via email for one submission.
 Still accepting donation.

+## Contact us
+Do you have idea or a contribution, contact Phil at HayekLab.com

 ## Web Page and Project Operated and Maintained by
 https://HayekLab.com